 In lieu of flowers, Shirley requested donations be made to First Christian Church of Trenton or Joseph L. Norton VFW Post 919 (supporting the food pantry, senior center, Salvation Army).

-in memory of Shirley M. (Ellis) Greiner, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Shirley M. (Ellis) Greiner, please visit our floral store.